Your Cat's Nail Health

 If you notice concerning signs like excessive paw licking, crying or whining, limping, pain, etc, you should reach out to your primary care veterinarian to schedule an examination.

-Some of these symptoms can point to potentially serious underlying issues like infections and medical conditions, some of which may require immediate or complex care.
+Some of these symptoms can point to potentially serious underlying issues like viral infections and medical conditions, some of which may require immediate or complex care.

 In some cases, an underlying internal condition may be causing the nail issues.
-If this is the case for your cat, your vet may refer you to our specialty veterinary hospital in Halifax for further care.
+If this is the case for your cat, your vet may refer you to our specialty veterinary hospital in Halifax for further veterinary care.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
-For an accurate diagnosis of your pet's condition, please make an appointment with your vet.
+For an accurate diagnosis of your pet's degenerative condition, please make an appointment with your vet.